Integrate the Document Viewer

 });

 The roleId from the update event maps each recipient to their fields on the template.
-You must include it when sending.
+Include it when your send flow needs that mapping.

 3. Send the document